fh-tech/algodat_ue4_graph-search/protokoll.md

 bei einer adjacency matrix findet man das natürlich sehr viel schneller

 Data Structures:
 - Graph
     consists of:
-        -Collection of Nodes
+    - Collection of Nodes

 - Nodes
    consists of:
-        -Station
+    - Station
-        -Collection von Edges
+    - Collection von Edges

-- Edges
+- Edges:
     consists of:
-        -weight
+    - weight
-        -previous
+    - previous
-        -next
+    - next
-        -Line
+    - Line

 - Stations
     consists of:
-        -String name
+    - String name

 - Line
     consists of:
-        -String name
+    - String name

-For type safety reasons we chose to not save the station name on the edge but rather a station object which contains the name.
+For type safety reasons we chose to not save the station name as a string on the edge but rather a station object which contains the name.

 Algorithm: